BrotherFatcake/notes/MongoDB/Mongoose.md

 //Use strict
 "use strict";

-//Create a constant to import(require) mongoose
+//Create a constant to require mongoose

 //Create const for the schemaName equals mongoose Schema ({schemaObject})